NetLogo/Time-Extension/README.md

 *time:anchor-schedule logotime number period-type*

 Anchors the discrete event schedule to the native time tracking mechanism in NetLogo (i.e the value of *ticks*).
 Once anchored, LogoTimes can be used for discrete event scheduling (e.g. schedule agent 3 to perform some anonymous command on June 10, 2013).
 The value of the *logotime* argument is assumed to be the time at tick zero.
-The *number* and *period-type* arguments describe the worth of one tick (e.g. a tick can be worth 1 day, 2 hours, 90 seconds, etc.)
+The *number* and *period-type* arguments describe the length of one tick (e.g. a tick can represent 1 day, 2 hours, 90 seconds, etc.)

     time:anchor-schedule time:create "2013-05-30" 1 "hour"